digital-land/digital-land.github.io/content/blog-post/beta-team.md

 So I want to see numbers and boxes that go red and green for all our processes.

-We particularly  need to understand how long each thing takes us to do: discover a dataset, design a specification, co-design it with LPAs, and add it to the platform, and how long things wait between steps.
+We particularly  need to understand how long each thing takes us to do:

+* discover a dataset
+* design a specification
+* co-design it with local planning authorities
+* and add it to the platform

+Most importantly, we need to see how many things are waiting and for how long between each step.

 Maybe start low-tech, post-its, spreadsheets, slide-decks and mural boards, before making notebooks, creating dashboards, and adding automated measurements, monitoring and alerting.